 • Capital Investment: The total capital investment depends on plant capacity, technology, and location.
 This investment covers land acquisition, site preparation, and necessary infrastructure.

-• Equipment Costs: Equipment costs, such as those for forging machines, heat treatment furnaces, grinding machines, CNC lathes, assembly machines, and testing equipment, represent a significant portion of capital expenditure.
+• Equipment Costs: Equipment costs, such as those for multi-axis CNC lathes, heat treatment furnaces, grinding machines, superfinishers, assembly lines, quality control testing units, and precision packaging systems, represent a significant portion of capital expenditure.
 The scale of production and automation level will determine the total cost of machinery.

-• Raw Material Expenses: Raw materials, including high-carbon chromium steel, stainless steel, ceramic, and brass, are a major part of operating costs.
+• Raw Material Expenses: Raw materials, including steel wire/rods, cages (brass/steel), lubricants, and packaging, are a major part of operating costs.
 Long-term contracts with reliable suppliers will help mitigate price volatility and ensure a consistent supply of materials.

 • Infrastructure and Utilities: Costs associated with land acquisition, construction, and utilities (electricity, water, steam) must be considered in the financial plan.